 If your goal is getting the living bejeebers scared out of you, visit one or more of these out-of-the way places on your own where the restless spirits of hundreds of soldiers and some townsfolk are said to still wander.
-You might hear the sounds of horse hooves and frightened neighs of horses who fell victim during the battle’s carnage.
+You might hear the sound of hooves and frightened neighs of horses who fell victim during the battle’s carnage.

-- Spangler’s Meadow, just east of Spangler’s Spring, is where hundreds of Union soldiers from Massachusetts and Indiana lost their lives on the morning of July 2, 1863.
+Spangler’s Meadow, just east of Spangler’s Spring, is where hundreds of Union soldiers from Massachusetts and Indiana lost their lives on the morning of July 2, 1863.
 Be on the lookout for the legendary “Woman in White” who has been seen countless times since the battle.
 She appears floating, then bending down, apparently searching for someone.
 While no one knows her name, some have speculated she is one of many nuns who came from a nearby convent to tend to the wounded right after the battle.

-- Hospital Woods, on Country Club Lane, served as one of the battle’s primitive temporary field hospitals.
+Hospital Woods, on Country Club Lane, served as one of the battle’s primitive temporary field hospitals.
 In a recent paranormal investigation, gifted medium Kayla Miner reported seeing two officers from the 42nd Mississippi, one named “Feeney” and the other “Moseley.”
 A Colonel William A. Feeney and a Lieutenant Colonel Hillery Moseley indeed served in the 42nd Mississippi and were stationed in Hospital Woods.
 Both were wounded at Gettysburg.

 Mark and Carol Nesbitt are the owners of The Ghost of Gettysburg Tours,